WHU-ZQH/UIKA/README.md

-# Knowledge Guidance-based Pretraining for Aspect-based Sentiment Analysis
+# Unified Instance and Knowledge Alignment Pretraining for Aspect-based Sentiment Analysis

 ___